About

 About us!

-Centro de Unidad Popular Benito Juárez, Inc., is a California Corporation organized exclusively for one or more of the charitable and educational purposes in Section 501(c)(3) of the Internal Revenue Code
+Centro de Unidad Popular Benito Juárez, Inc., aka Unidad Popular Benito Juárez (CUPBJ) is a California Corporation organized exclusively for one or more of the charitable and educational purposes in Section 501(c)(3) of the Internal Revenue Code

-Unidad Popular was established in the year 2000, by a group of indigenous Mixteco.
-Unidad Popular was established due to the lack of information, assistance and services to the Indigenous Community.
-And was set up a volunteer support system for more indigenous immigrants arriving in the Central Valley to harvest the world’s fresh food supply.
+Unidad Popular Benito Juárez was established in the year 2000 by a group of indigenous Mixteco due to the lack of information, assistance and services to the Indigenous immigrants living and working in the Central Valley.

-The mission of Unidad Popular is to advocate for the health, housing and basic human rights of indigenous people.
+The mission of Unidad Popular Benito Juarez is to advocate for the health, housing, and basic human rights of indigenous and low-income families.
 We provide unparalleled assistance to the most vulnerable and low-income families that are discriminated or marginalized due to their language, culture, and traditions.
-For which Unidad Popular set up a volunteer support system for more immigrants arriving in the Central Valley to harvest the world’s fresh food supply.
+For which Unidad Popular set up a volunteer support system for more immigrants arriving in the Central Valley.

 “In California, farmworkers in general and particularly the poorest ones, the indigenous, are undercounted by all the official census takers.[1]
 The inability to gather information about the indigenous population has led to widespread unawareness of this community’s needs; and, in some cases, service providers may even be unaware of the community’s existence.